ijcBIT/cnv.methyl/README.md

 ``` r
 Kc_make(ss=ss_train,ID=ss_train$Sample_Name,cncols=c("Amp10","Amp","Gains","HetLoss","HomDel"))
 ```

-The resulting object is a genomic ratio set with 3 extra columns:

-- cna: The name of the predicted cn category.
-- cn: number of predicted copies for the gene.
-- gene.name: USCS gene names for the genes that are found in that region.

 <!-- # Load data -->
 <!-- The recommended input format are `Mset` objects generated from raw IDAT -->